jaylenw/Simple_DiscussDB/README.md

         django-admin startproject oursite

     this created our new site and project.
-You should see an oursite directory.
+You should see an 'oursite' directory.

 8. In the repository you downloaded our project site is called mysite, for us it is called oursite.
-This is the time where you compare, copy, and make additions to the files in our oursite directory.
+This is the time where you compare, copy, and make additions to the files in our 'oursite' directory.
 Note: don't replace anything that says oursite to our site, just use the repository's code as guide for changes you must make to oursite.

 9. Lets now get this site fired up.
-We will be creating our database and a super user we can use to login to the admin portion of site. cd into oursite directory.
+We will be creating our database and a super user we can use to login to the admin portion of site. cd into 'oursite' directory.
 You should now see a file that says manage.py.
 Run in that directory,

         python manage.py migrate